SDAMcIntyre/Pandemic-touch/README.md

 ## Data processing steps

-- exclude those who did not give consent
+- exclude those who did not give consent (7 excluded)

+- exclude those who did not finish the survey (168 exlcuded, too strict?)

-- set data to NA for Q11 and Q50 when language is Danish and time < 12:15 9th Nov 2020 (NOT DONE YET)
+- set data to NA for Q11 and Q50 when language is Danish and time < 12:15 9th Nov 2020 (8 excluded)